spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 Space-level sharing is the recommended approach for most organizations.
 Use it when:

-- Different teams within your account need access to different module sets
+- Different teams within your account need access to different module sets.
-- You want centralized governance over who can use which modules
+- You want centralized governance over who can use which modules.

 For example, your platform team might maintain networking and security modules in a dedicated space, then share them selectively with specific application team spaces.